21 March 1950 (age 68)

 Portsmouth, England, United Kingdom

-Roger Hodgson is universally acclaimed as one of the most gifted composers and lyricists of our time.
-Hodgson co-founded Supertramp in 1969 and helped define a generation of progressive rock.
+Hodgson is widely regarded as a gifted composer and lyricist.
 He is the singer/songwriter of such globally successful and enduring anthems as ""The Logical Song" "Breakfast in America" "Give a Little Bit" "Take the Long Way Home" "Dreamer" "It’s Raining Again" "School", "Fool’s Overture" and many more timeless songs that helped his former band sell well over 60 million albums to date.

-For many fans, Roger Hodgson was the spiritual force behind the band for the 14 years prior to his departure in 1983.
+For many fans, Hodgson was the spiritual force behind Supertramp for the 14 years prior to his departure in 1983.
 While he and the other co-founder, Rick Davies, shared writing credit, they actually wrote and composed separately.

 Artist descriptions on Last.fm are editable by everyone.
 Feel free to contribute!